plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 Hopefully your RevBayes run has now finished.
 If not, wait here until it is done.

-:large_blue_diamond: Before doing anything else, use nano to create a file named _operator-summary.txt_ and copy into it the operator summary table at the end of the RevBayes output so that you can refer to it later.
+:large_blue_diamond: Before doing anything else, use nano to create a file named _operator-summary-strict.txt_ and copy into it the operator summary table at the end of the RevBayes output so that you can refer to it later.

-    nano operator-summary.txt
+    nano operator-summary-strict.txt

 :large_blue_diamond: Copy the contents of the file _strict.dot_ and paste them into one of the online [Graphviz](https://www.graphviz.org) viewers such as [GraphvizFiddle](https://stamm-wilbrandt.de/GraphvizFiddle/), [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline), or [WebGraphviz](http://www.webgraphviz.com).